the product is esd sensitive and is sold without casing.

 connect recording device to line in on pocket operator. press record + sound to enter receive mode. send data from recording device.

-you can replace drum sounds on PO-35 speak using microtonic standalone version or the vst/au plugin in any daw of choice.
+you can replace the drum sounds on PO-137 using microtonic standalone version or the vst/au plugin in any daw of choice.

-tweak a sound in microtonic (knob A on PO-35 speak represents pitch, knob B represents morph) and press [the TE logo] on the interface to prepare for transfer.
+tweak a sound in microtonic (knob A on PO-137 represents pitch, knob B represents morph) and press [the te logo] on the interface to prepare for transfer.

 to receive via microphone: press record + sound to enter receive mode. place mic on receiving unit close to computer speaker and press destination button in microtonic to start the transfer.